 Goodwill and Intangible Assets-Goodwill consists of the excess of the purchase price over the fair value of identifiable net assets of businesses acquired.
-Goodwill is reviewed for impairment each year using a two-step process that is performed at least annually or whenever events or circumstances indicate that impairment may have occurred.
-In 2015, the Company changed the date of the annual impairment analysis from December 31 to October 31 in order to provide management time to complete the analysis prior to year-end.
+Goodwill is reviewed for impairment each year using a qualitative or quantitative process that is performed at least annually or whenever events or circumstances indicate that impairment may have occurred.
+The Company performs the annual impairment analysis on October 31 in order to provide management time to complete the analysis prior to year-end.
 The Company has concluded that it has two reporting units.

-Prior to performing the two step evaluation, an assessment of qualitative factors may be performed to determine whether it is more likely than not that the fair value of a reporting unit exceeds the carrying value.
-If it is determined that it is unlikely that the carrying value exceeds the fair value, the Company is not required to complete the two step goodwill impairment evaluation.
-If it is determined that the carrying value may exceed fair value when considering qualitative factors, the first of the two step goodwill impairment evaluation is performed.
+Prior to performing the quantitative evaluation, an assessment of qualitative factors may be performed to determine whether it is more likely than not that the fair value of a reporting unit exceeds the carrying value.
+If it is determined that it is unlikely that the carrying value exceeds the fair value, the Company is not required to complete the quantitative goodwill impairment evaluation.
+If it is determined that the carrying value may exceed fair value when considering qualitative factors, a quantitative goodwill impairment evaluation is performed.